Miguel Harth-Bedoya: Family and early life

 Harth-Bedoya was born in Lima.
 His mother was a choral director for the airline Aeroperu.
 His sister Maria Luisa Harth-Bedoya is a guitarist.

 Harth-Bedoya studied at the Curtis Institute in Philadelphia.
 He later attended the Juilliard School in New York, where his teachers included Otto-Werner Mueller.
 He graduated from Juilliard in 1991 with a Bachelor of Music degree and in 1993 with a Master of Music degree, both in conducting.
 His other conducting teachers have included Gustav Meier and Seiji Ozawa.
 In his native Peru, Harth-Bedoya helped to establish the Orquesta Filarmonica de Lima and the Compañía Contemporánea de Opera, and worked with both ensembles from 1993 to 1998.

 Career

-In the USA in his early career, Harth-Bedoya worked with the Norwalk Youth Symphony (Connecticut), with which he made his Carnegie Hall conducting debut.
+In the US in his early career, Harth-Bedoya worked with the Norwalk Youth Symphony (Connecticut), with which he made his Carnegie Hall conducting debut.
 He was music director of the New York Youth Symphony from 1993 to 1997.
 He also worked as a member of the Juilliard conducting faculty and was a staff conductor with the New York Philharmonic.
+In 1995, he conducted the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 In 1996, Harth-Bedoya became music director of the Eugene Symphony, and held this post until 2002.
 In 1998, he became assistant conductor of the Los Angeles Philharmonic, appointed by Esa-Pekka Salonen.
 Salonen subsequently promoted him to associate conductor in 1999, and Harth-Bedoya held this post through 2004.
-In 2002, Harth-Bedoya won the Seaver/National Endowment for the Arts Conductors Award.
+He won the Seaver/National Endowment for the Arts Conductors Award in 2002.

+In his Hollywood Bowl debut on Aug.
+20-21, 1999, Harth-Bedoya conducted the Los Angeles Philharmonic Orchestra in a program titled "Latin Spectacular".
+The KCOP-TV production of this concert, as part of its "Live from the Hollywood Bowl" series, won a Los Angeles Emmy Award in the "Live Special Events" category on Jun 19, 2000, at the 52nd Los Angeles Area Emmy Awards ceremony.